S-400 missile system: Iraq

-Qatar

-In January 2018 Russian state media TASS reported that Qatar was in an advanced state of talks to procure the S-400 air defense system.

 United States

-In June 2020 United States senator John Thune proposed an amendment to the (ultimately unsuccessful) Senate version of the 2021 National Defense Authorization Act to allow the US Department of Defense to purchase Turkey's S-400 system with funds from the U.S. Army's missile procurement account, thus negating Turkey's contravention of the Countering America's Adversaries Through Sanctions Act of 2017.
+In June 2020 United States senator John Thune proposed an amendment to the (ultimately unsuccessful) Senate version of the 2021 National Defense Authorization Act to allow the US Department of Defense to purchase Turkey's S-400 system with funds from the U.S. Army's missile procurement account, thus negating Turkey's contravention of the CAATSA sanctions.
 This was an attempt to allow Turkey to re-enter the F-35 Lightning II acquisition and ownership program.

 Serbia

 Serbia has also expressed interest in the system.